Escadron de Chasse 1/7 Provence: The Jaguar (JAG) era

 In July 2001 the squadron received several two-seat Jaguars and the Dassault/Dornier Alpha Jets previously used by Escadron de Chasse 2/7 Argonne.

 The Rafale era

 The Jaguars were retired in July 2005 and replaced by Dassault Rafale one year later.
 In January 2007 1/7 Provence had twenty Rafale B and C. In March 2007 three Rafales were deployed to Dushanbe in Tajikistan, and carried out their first patrol over Afghanistan two days later.

-In September 2007, 1/7 Provence Squadron’s Alpha Jets were transferred to the newly recreated Escadron d'Entraînement 3/8 Côte d'Or (EE 3/8 Côte d'Or).
+In September 2007, 1/7 Provence Squadron's Alpha Jets were transferred to the newly recreated Escadron d'Entraînement 3/8 Côte d'Or (EE 3/8 Côte d'Or).

+In June 2016, 1/7 Provence Squadron's Rafales were forward deployed to BA 104 Al Dhafra Air Base.